danube-messaging/danube_helm/README.md

-# Danube Broker Helm Chart
+# Danube Cluster Helm Chart

-This Helm chart deploys the Danube Broker and ETCD instances in the same namespace.
+This Helm chart deploys the Danube Cluster with ETCD as metadata storage in the same namespace.

 ## Prerequisites